No startup pitches, I am a DevOps principled environment bootstrapper.

 The defaults are what is most often used in software development in cloud.
 If you want to deviate from it, the fastest is to fork this repository, make changes and cURL your public fork.

-GUI apps are not installed by install.sh
+GUI apps are not installed by install.sh as a server is assumed, unless you

-(Linux distros) or CASKS=true
+explicitly pass FLATPAKS=true (Linux distros) or CASKS=true (macOS) to the

 script.

-Alternatively, you can run bootstrap
+Alternatively, you can run bootstrap in the git working copy (~/configent)

 to install GUI apps.